ElijahMangaba/Patatap-Clone/README.md

 ### Prerequisites

-Any modern web browser such as Google Chrome, Safari, or Mozilla Firefox
+Any modern web browser such as Google Chrome, Safari, or Mozilla Firefox.

 ### Built with